UBC-iGEM/internal-wiki-2023-24/src/documentation/how.md

     year = {1974}
 }
 ```
-2. Then call your reference in any mdbook file like this: [@clines1974evidence]
+2. Then call your reference in any mdbook file like this: [@ref_name]

 ## How to write Markdown